 The Pantum P2502W and Brother HL-L2460DW each have their advantages.
 The Pantum uses cartridges with a higher page yield and delivers superior print quality when left in its default state.
 However, the Brother feels better built, can output pages much faster, and supports automatic double-sided printing.

 The Brother HL-L2460DW feels impressively well-built.
-It's very similar in feel to other Brother printers like the Brother HL-L2325DW, with a dense plastic body, robust hinges, and a solid-feeling paper tray.
-Unlike the HL-L2325DW, however, the power cord is removable, so you can easily replace it if it gets damaged.
-The toner cartridge and drum are easily accessible through the top front of the printer, and the printer doesn't need to be on to access this.
+It's very similar in feel to other Brother printers, such as the Brother HL-L2325DW, with a dense plastic body, robust hinges, and a solid-feeling paper tray.
+Unlike the HL-L2325DW, however, the power cord is removable, allowing you to easily replace it if it becomes damaged.
+The toner cartridge and drum are easily accessible through the top front of the printer, and the printer doesn't need to be on to access them.
 A drawback of the design is that the manual feeder can only hold one page at a time and lacks an extender to hold the page properly, so the paper just hangs off the feeder.
-Also, accessing paper jams can be difficult for people with large hands as the rear access door is quite narrow, and while you can get to the roller through the front by removing the cartridge and drum, space is still at a premium.
+Additionally, accessing paper jams can be challenging for individuals with large hands, as the rear access door is quite narrow.
+Although you can reach the roller through the front by removing the cartridge and drum, space is still limited.

-The Brother HL-L2460DW has a rudimentary 1-line monochrome display that can only display 16 characters at a time.
-It doesn't allow for tilt or swivel adjustments, but it has good viewing angles, so it's easy to see from all sides.
-Navigating the settings menu is tedious as the screen can only show a limited number of functions at once, and the buttons have minimal labeling even though they serve multiple functions.
+The Brother HL-L2460DW features a rudimentary 1-line monochrome display that can display up to 16 characters at a time.
+It doesn't allow for tilt or swivel adjustments, but it offers good viewing angles, making it easy to see from all sides.
+Navigating the settings menu is tedious, as the screen can only display a limited number of functions at once, and the buttons have minimal labeling, despite serving multiple functions.

 The cartridge system is very good.
-The standard TN830 cartridge has an impressive page yield, so you won't have to swap in a new one that often.
+The standard TN830 cartridge boasts an impressive page yield, so you won't need to replace it as often.
 Better yet, high-yield TN830XL and value high-yield TN830V cartridges are available, with advertised yields of 3,000 and 3,300 pages, respectively.
 Super high-yield TN835 toner cartridges, with an advertised yield of 5,000 pages, are exclusive to the HL-L2865DW variant of this printer.

 The printer stops printing when the internal page counter detects that the installed toner has reached its estimated end of life.
-However, you can change the settings so that printing continues even when the printer thinks there isn't any toner left.
+However, you can adjust the settings so that printing continues even when the printer indicates that there's no toner left.

-Putting in a partially used toner cartridge prompts a 'Replace Toner' message, and the product user guide recommends only swapping in new, untouched cartridges—you can see the printer's help section here.
+Putting in a partially used toner cartridge prompts a 'Replace Toner' message, and the product user guide recommends only swapping in new, untouched cartridges; see the printer's help section.

 This is a print-only unit.
 If you need a monochrome laser printer with a scanner, check out the Brother MFC-L2820DW.

 Brother's Mobile Connect App is fantastic.
 You can manage the Refresh EZ Print subscription service and print documents remotely.
-You can also perform maintenance tasks like updating the firmware, checking the toner level, and ordering replacement toner online.
+You can also perform maintenance tasks, such as updating the firmware, checking the toner level, and ordering replacement toner online.
 That said, unlike other Brother printers, you can't print HTML files directly.